 4. Overlooking Hidden Costs

 The Fix: Ask your floor plan designer for ways you can get the desired effects without shelling out a lot each month in hidden utility and other costs.
-If you want the brighter interior a large skylight would provide, for example, you could put in a solar tube or two instead.
+If you want a brighter interior that a large skylight will provide, for example, you could put in a solar tube or two instead.
 Solar tubes funnel light into the interior of a home but don’t have the disadvantage of a large surface area of glass through which heat and cooling dollars will escape.